 OK, Boomerors… the ‘90s and ‘00s new world of technology and globalization

 Throughout this history, we’ve followed the Boomers from their birth after World War II to their teenage years in the ‘50s/’60s to their 20-something malaise in the ‘70s and, most recently, their “settling-down” into middle-age in the ‘80s.
 Though young people aged 18-21 gained the right to vote with the 26th Amendment in the early ‘70s, it is only at this point—in the 1990s—that a member of the “Baby Boom” would be eligible for the “emperor” position.
 (The Constitution set an age minimum of 35 years for chief executive, but usually a decade more of life experience is needed to be a serious contender.)
 The first year of the “Baby Boom,” 1946, produced three presidents born within three months of one another (Clinton, Bush II, and Trump).
-The last year of the Boom, 1964, produced another president shortly after the turn of the century (Obama).
+The last year of the Boom, 1964, produced the wife of another president shortly after the turn of the century (M. Obama).

 Boomers have retained their status as the largest American generation of the 20th—and now, the 21st—century.
 As Boomers retire and live longer, healthier lives than their preceding generations, millennials (those who came of age for the turn of the millennium in 2000) and younger generations will have their work cut out for them to support their elders.

 This next round of Commanders-in-Chief also stands out as being the first “emperors” born after the Second World War—commanding the U.S. Army without serving in the national military themselves.
 (Clinton was studying in England on scholarship during the peak of the Vietnam War, and Bush II served as a pilot in the Texas Air National Guard, though it’s debatable to what degree—if any—he received preferential treatment that kept him out of the war overseas.)